stac-extensions/datacube/README.md

 ### Additional Dimension Object

-An additional dimension that is not `spatial`, but may be `temporal` if the data is not compliant with ISO 8601.
+An additional dimension that is not `spatial`, but may be `temporal` if the data is not compliant with ISO 8601 (see below).

 | Field Name       | Type              | Description                                                  |
 | ---------------- | ----------------- | ------------------------------------------------------------ |